CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 ...DRY MIX:

-In a large bowl...whisk together all the dry ingredients...except for the chocolate.
+1. In a large bowl, except for the chocolate, whisk together all the dry ingredients.

 ...WET MIX:

-In a medium bowl...mash the very ripe bananas and add to it the rest of the wet ingredients.
+2. In a medium bowl, mash the ripe bananas and add to it the rest of the wet ingredients.
 Blend until well combined.

-.
-Make a well in the dry ingredients and then add the wet mixture.
-Combine well and only until there is no appearance of flour.
-Fold in the chopped chocolate.
-Do not over mix the batter.
+3. Make a well in the dry ingredients and then add the wet mixture.
+Combine well and only until all traces of flour disappears.
+Last, fold in the chocolate.
+Do not over mix.
 Set aside.

-If not planning to eat the muffins within the next two days...it's best to freeze them with their paper liners up to one months time.
+.
+STORING: If not planning to eat the muffins within the next two days, it's best to freeze them with their paper liners up to one months time.

-When re-warming...keep the paper liners on.
-Set the oven on very low for about 20 minutes.hese muffins also freeze very well (liners included).
+When re-warming, keep the paper liners on.
+Set the oven on very low for about 20 minutes.

 Happy baking and flavourful wishes,